This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Prognosis

 The outlook for most infant brachial plexus injuries is excellent.
-With just natural healing and physical therapy, most infants will fully recover within three to six months of birth.[7]
+With just natural healing and physical therapy, most infants will fully recover without surgery.[4]
 These babies will likely not have any lasting symptoms of palsy.

 However, those with more severe damage will probably have lifelong symptoms, including some degree of weakness or paralysis and diminished sensation in the affected arm.

-If you feel that your child’s brachial plexus injury was caused by doctor negligence or wrongdoing, you may have a case.
+If you feel that a doctor’s negligence or wrongdoing caused your child’s brachial plexus injury, you may have a case.
 Many parents with children facing lifelong consequences from this kind of palsy sue the hospital or doctor for damages.

 Get Matched with a Leading Birth Injury Attorney in Your Area